beta-europe/www.beta-europe.org/_pages/team.md

 permalink: /team/
 author_profile: true
 ---
-BETA Europe is managed by its Management Board and Extended Management Board
+BETA Europe is managed by its Management Board